AdrianPanasiewicz/GNS/README.md

 ## Contribution

 The following contributed to the project:
-1. Filip Sudak -  Front-end,
+1. Filip Sudak -  Front-end.
-2. Adrian Panasiewicz - Back-end,
+2. Adrian Panasiewicz - Back-end.
-3. Mateusz Rowicki - USB Communication
+3. Mateusz Rowicki - USB Communication.
-4. Bernard Siodłowski - LoRa communication
+4. Bernard Siodłowski - LoRa communication.

 We welcome contributions!
 Feel free to open an issue or submit a pull request.